JacobEFO/DTU_ELE_AltiumLibrary/CONTRIBUTING.md

 ### Schematic Symbols
 This section contains the rules and guidelines for the schematic symbols.
-* Always drawn in mils
+* Always drawn in mils on a 50 mil grid
 * Symbol comment and desciption must be filled

 #### Must have parameters